jaywoojo/Learn-MET-Museum/README.md

 ## In development... ##

 Current development undergoing for the quiz mode, where after learning about a piece the app will store the data using SQLite and be able to create a multiple choice quiz.
 Also, currently only two departments generate art pieces (easy copy and paste fix).
+Some formatting issues I'm having trouble fixing, namely the "BACK" bar that is below the bottom of screen.

 ## Images... ##